Trusted WordPress tutorials, when you need them most.

 How to Upload an HTML Page to WordPress Without 404 Errors

-In this article, we will show you how to properly upload an HTML page to WordPress without causing a 404 error.
+In this article, we will show you the correct steps to upload an HTML page to WordPress without triggering a 404 error.
+We use the same steps when adding an HTML page to a WordPress website.

 How to upload an HTML page to WordPress